sheatsley/attacks/README.md

 perturbations from l2 attacks are sampled from a standard normal distribution and subsequently normalized to ε.
-This repo also supports random start for l0 attacks in that an l0-number of features are randomly selected per sample, which then sample uniformly between ±1.
+This repo also supports random start for l0 attacks in that an l0-number of features are randomly selected per sample, whose values are then sampled uniformly between ±1.

 ## Repo Overview